 In the 1930 census, Both Allie and Sherman are listed as caucasian rather than Native, and both Sherman and Allie’s state of birth is incorrectly listed as Texas.
 On daughter Mollie Odell Murry’s birth certificate of Apr 24, 1914, Sherman is listed as native, further evidence that he was likely adopted by the Murry family.
 One should remember that it was only in 1934 that the US government reversed its assimilation policy by passing the Indian Reorganization Act, restoring native rights and promoting Indian self-determination.
 Tremendous discrimination towards the Indians was the rule rather than the exception.

 According to grandson Howard Murry, he was a carpenter, but not a good one.
 He was a saloon fiddler, but not a good one.
 He was a harsh father, and the boys all left home at an early age to get away from him.
 While visiting his grandparents as a boy, Howard Murry asked his grandfather for his fiddle after he died.
 This caused quite a stir at the time!
 When Sherman Murry passed in 1964, Howard attended the funeral, and grandmother Allie asked him to drive her by the house.
 He entered the house, and she asked him to wait while she went back into the bedroom.
 She came out with an old fiddle box and handed it to Howard.
 She told him, that when Sherman went to hospital, he told Allie he was going to die, and asked her to give his old fiddle to Howard.
 When they got ready to go to the wake, at a relative’s home, she asked Howard to put the fiddle in the trunk and not say anything.
 She didn’t want anyone to get upset over it.
 The fiddle was in pieces, and Howard, after doing a great amount of research at the Houston library, and talking to restorers in the trade, was able to put the fiddle back together after refinishing the instrument.
-To this day he volunteers several mornings a week restoring old instruments to their former glory.
+Howard spent time in his retirement volunteering and restoring old instruments.

 Allie Bell was one of the gentlest people that ‘Mimi’ Lois Cherry ever knew.
 She never said a bad word about anyone, and like many Indians, was incapable of telling a lie.
 The closest she ever came to saying anything bad about particularly nasty folks, was to turn her head away and say, “Uhhhh.”